 This was attributed to the:

 “Rather narrow and simplistic approach to the identification of assessment criteria common on such courses.”

 Ofsted have said that their findings bring into question the case for claiming that vocational business courses are equivalent to between two and four traditional GCSEs.

 The report also includes investigations into the quality of business, administration and law education and training for 16-18 year olds in colleges.
 Evidence for this was gathered from 33 institutional colleges, based on inspections which took place between September 2009 and August 2010.

 “Equipping children and young people with the requisite knowledge, skills and understanding to help them make sense of the complex and dynamic economic, business and financial environment in which they live.”

 Ofsted found that the overall effectiveness of economics and business education was satisfactory in 100 per cent of secondary schools visited.
 Of this, 78 per cent of secondary schools visited were found to be at a “good” or “outstanding” level.

 Of the secondary schools visited, 33 had business and enterprise specialist status, and 88 per cent (29) of those schools were good or outstanding.

 With regard to enterprise education (which is only statutory at Key Stage 4), Ofsted found that schools nevertheless regarded it as part of the whole-school curriculum.
 All primary (Key Stage 1-2) and secondary schools visited made “satisfactory” provision for enterprise education, with much of it being rated “good”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.